Photo: Matthew Shepherd

 Does using pesticides on my lawn negatively affect pollinators and other invertebrates using the habitat?

-Unfortunately, common lawn and garden pesticides can harm pollinators and other invertebrates.
+Yes.
+Commonly used lawn and garden pesticides can harm pollinators and other invertebrates.
 Many of the insecticides you find on store shelves are broad-spectrum, meaning that they can harm a wide range of insects including important beneficials.
 Avoiding insecticide use is key to maintaining healthy pollinator habitat, but herbicides and fungicides can also have impacts so we recommend avoiding all pesticide use in yards and gardens.
 This ensures a healthy ecosystem for both your family and pollinators using your habitat.
 You can read more about pesticide-free pollinator gardening here.

 What are the alternatives that will allow me to maintain an attractive lawn?

 Turfgrass on its own does not provide food for pollinators.
 However, small changes in lawn management such as raising the mowing height and reducing the frequency of mowing, encouraging a mix of grasses and low-growing flowering perennials, can make a difference for pollinators.
 Flowering lawns are also lower maintenance; rather than spending time and resources attempting to destroy all plants except grasses, a diversity of plants — including violets, selfheal, and clovers — are encouraged.
 Preventative maintenance strategies, such as ensuring aeration to support grass roots, and proper watering to keep lawns healthy can help limit weed growth.
 Manage any unwanted weeds through physical methods, and reseed areas where weeds are removed or turf has been damaged.
 To keep your lawn healthy, consider applying a thin layer of compost in the spring, and leaving grass clippings in place.

 What can I do to educate my neighbors and passersby about my yard choices and how they benefit pollinators?